Code-Institute-Submissions/CobraKai/README.md

    I changed the layout of the timetable so it was more visually appealing and especially when viewed on mobile devices.
    The [table](assets/images/tablemobileview.png) before changes were made.
 [Updated](assets/images/newtableviewmobile.png) table is easier to view on mobile devices.

+* My navbar did not work across a few breakpoints so I added a Bootstrap navbar to ensure at each breakpoint the navbar is responsive.
+The new navbar can be seen [here](assets/images/navbar.png) where it becomes a dropdown navbar which is much more user friendly for smaller devices.